National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 _Manifest._ This table, found in the folder along with the OMOP tables, provides data about each data partner that analysts should find helpful when trying to understand variation in the data: CDM type (ACT, OMOP, PCORNet, TriNetX) and version, whether dates are shifted (and how much), and date of last contribution.

-_Control Map._ For every “case” generated locally by the Phenotype algorithm, the algorithm also identifies 2 “controls,” that are matched by age, sex, race, and ethnicities, including matched by missing values.
+_Control Map._ For every "case" generated locally by the Phenotype algorithm, the algorithm also identifies 2 "controls", that are matched by age, sex, race, and ethnicities, including matched by missing values.
-While it may be tempting to use this map to identify controls for your own study, too many patients who were initial “controls” may have become “cases,” or their true status is unknown, because of home or other non-site testing.
+While it may be tempting to use this map to identify controls for your own study, too many patients who were initial "controls" may have become "cases", or their true status is unknown, because of home or other non-site testing.
 Other matching methods (e.g., propensity scores) are more trustworthy.

 _Microvisit to Macrovisit Map._ While admissions to the hospital are recorded in the Visit_Occurrence table, the end-date is not always so recorded.
-Now, in many hospitals, procedures performed during a hospitalization may be recorded in the EHR as an “encounter.”
-So an admission may be represented in the visit_occurrence table as a string of such “encounters.”
+Now, in many hospitals, procedures performed during a hospitalization may be recorded in the EHR as an "encounter".
+So an admission may be represented in the visit_occurrence table as a string of such "encounters".
 We define a macrovisit as a merge of chronological, overlapping inpatient and other longitudinal facility visits, to which we add any other types of visits (outpatient, telehealth, etc) that occur during the merged interval.
 See [Enclave](https://unite.nih.gov/workspace/report/ri.report.main.report.c9e2ca50-860c-4988-93c6-f5b1d9d915ed).

 _Harmonized values_.
 It is no surprise that, across over 70 data partners, and the many included sites, different institutions measure the same analyte in different ways and report the results with different units of measure.
 N3C has spent a fair amount of effort to harmonize units (and therefore values; think degrees Fahrenheit and degrees Celsius), so analysts have a level playing field for their analyses.
 In addition, many units of measure are missing, so, as part of that effort, an algorithm has been developed to use the pooled data across the Enclave to help us infer units (and therefore, values).
-This strategy has led to the “rescue” of over 78% of records where units of measure were missing.
+This strategy has led to the "rescue" of over 78% of records where units of measure were missing.
 See _[Harmonizing units and values of quantitative data elements in a very large nationally pooled electronic health record (EHR) dataset](https://jhu.pure.elsevier.com/en/publications/harmonizing-units-and-values-of-quantitative-data-elements-in-a-v)_.
 This harmonization was done for about 70 measurements so far.
 The results are found in the Measurement table, as harmonized_value_as_number, harmonized_unit_concept_id and unit_concept_id_or_inferred_unit_concept_id.

 _Phenotype_ and _cohort_.
 A [phenotype](https://pubmed.ncbi.nlm.nih.gov/23956018/) is a grouping of related terms, or observable characteristics that could be applied to a person, disease trait, medical condition or events.
-Examples would be, “has Acute COVID”; “treated with ampicillin.”^[A _phenotype_ is general and a _cohort_ is specific.
-Thus, a new-onset diabetes phenotype might say, “Must have some number of outpatient visits without a diabetes diagnostic code, followed by at least one visit with such a code.”
-A related _cohort_ would be, “Must have _2 _outpatient visits without diabetes _since Jan 1, 2017_ without a diabetes diagnostic code, followed by at least one visit with such a code _before Jan 1, 2020_.”
+Examples would be, "has Acute COVID"; "treated with ampicillin".^[A _phenotype_ is general and a _cohort_ is specific.
+Thus, a new-onset diabetes phenotype might say, "Must have some number of outpatient visits without a diabetes diagnostic code, followed by at least one visit with such a code."
+A related _cohort_ would be, "Must have _2 _outpatient visits without diabetes _since Jan 1, 2017_ without a diabetes diagnostic code, followed by at least one visit with such a code _before Jan 1, 2020_."
 However, in OHDSI the two terms are used interchangeably (Book of OHDSI, [Chapter 10.1](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html)).]
 A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.
 Data ingestion is the process of importing data meeting a phenotype definition into a database which can then be used for research.
 In this section, we will discuss existing tools and methodologies for identifying codes and terms, creating phenotypes, managing vocabulary concept sets, and how to ingest codes into the N3C Enclave database that will enable research using the N3C basic and supplemental datasets.

 _Derived variables/facts._ Facts are designations that a patient falls into a category (at a point in time).
-Thus, **confirmed_covid_patient **or** TOBACCOSMOKER_indicator** is set as “1” (true) if certain conditions are met in the template [Logic Liaison Template All Patients Facts](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BA3B835&view=focus).
+Thus, **confirmed_covid_patient **or** TOBACCOSMOKER_indicator** is set as "1" (true) if certain conditions are met in the template [Logic Liaison Template All Patients Facts](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BA3B835&view=focus).
 Other Logic Liaison Templates include many derived facts of value to analysis.
 See @sec-tools.